jbiatek/BSGRulebook/rulebook.md

 ### Alllies for All Seasons

-Designed by Alexander DeSouza, these rules allow you to incorporate Ally cards and tokens without using the Ionian Nebula endgame.
+Designed by Alexander DeSouza, these rules allow you to incorporate Ally cards and tokens without the rest of the Ionian Nebula endgame.

 To setup for Allies for All Seasons, just before starting the game:

 - Remove all "disaster" tokens from the game.
 Set up the Trauma tokens as normal, but do not add tokens to the Brig or Sickbay.
 - Set up 3 allies as described in the standard rules (no duplicates of existing characters, place the token in the indicated location) but do not place a Trauma token on the Ally.
-- Each player draws 4 Trauma tokens, and contribues 1 to create the Mood Pool.
+- Each player draws 4 Trauma tokens, and contributes 1 to create the Mood Pool.

 Generally, the rules for Allies are the same as in the base game, including the fact that they cannot coexist with a duplicate of the same character in one game.
 The difference is the way that Trauma tokens are drawn for them, which uses the Mood Pool instead of a token on their card.